pals-ttic/sjc/README.md

 Many thanks to [dvschultz](https://github.com/dvschultz) for the colab.

+## TODOs
+- [ ] add sub-pixel rendering script for high quality visualization such as in the teaser.
+Sry that in the midst of many things we did not add it.
+- [ ] add script to reproduce 2D experiments in Fig 4.
+The Fig might need change once it's tied to seeds.
+Note that for a simple aligned domain like faces, simple scheduling like using a single σ=1.5 could already generate some nice images.
+But not so for bedrooms; it's too diverse and annealing seems still needed.

 ## License
 Since we use Stable Diffusion, we are releasing under their OpenRAIL license.
 Otherwise we do not identify any components or upstream code that carry restrictive licensing requirements.